athiwatp/appbase-cctv/README.md

     -w secs        Sleep this amount of seconds between shots -d             Display debug messages
     -s             Take one single shot and exit
+    -j             Convert frames to JPEG
+    -S             Stream as fast as possible
 ```
 Thus:
 ```